All Episodes

 Stay with us.

-You know, there's a little facts here that I have in possession of that if I shared it with you, we can we could probably cause a firestorm out there in many progressive liberal locales.
+If I shared it with you, we could probably cause a firestorm out there in many progressive liberal locales.

-417 million pounds of tanker fuel for two operations in Iraq.
+Now, I'm sure many, we've talked about the amount of fuel in pounds, 417 million pounds of tanker fuel for two operations in Iraq.

 417 million pounds a pound of jet gas, six and a half gallons.

-417 million Pounds is enough fuel for you to drive two and a half times to the sun without a refill or fuel up.
+417 million pounds is enough fuel for you to drive two and a half times to the sun without a refill or fuel up.

-Now, such a lot of fuel.
+Now, sense a lot of fuel.

 That's a huge carbon footprint out there.

-But you know, some people don't think about this.
+But, you know, some people don't think about this.

 We have aircraft carriers.